The Denver Regional Council of Governments' Building Policy Collaborative

 End of 2025 | Jurisdictions have co-developed a region wide roadmap towards zero emission buildings; individual jurisdictions have identified their policy priorities through 2030; first round of jurisdiction support funds awarded (continued periodically). |

-End of 2026 | Participating jurisdictions are implementing state Low Energy and Carbon Code. |
+End of 2026 | Participating jurisdictions are implementing State of Colorado Low Energy and Carbon Code. |

 End of 2027 | Communities representing 65% of regional population are implementing zero-emission building policy for new construction. |